What Photographers Can Learn About Selling Online from the Car Industry

 Fortunately, my beloved Mini Cooper (her name is Clara) was spared.

 Unfortunately, my son’s car was not.
 Knee deep water in our street meant that his car was a total loss by the time the insurance was done.
+We even tried replacing some parts and using the best for automotive cleaning to make it look better but nothing helped.
 Off we went to shop for a new car, along with thousands of other people in Houston.

 The Process of Buying a Car in the Internet Age